hyptx/terra/README.md

 2. Get a copy of [Terra Jr](https://github.com/hyptx/terra-jr/releases/latest) and upload it to your themes directory
 3. Activate Terra Jr
 4. Rock and Roll

+####Browser Support

+* Chrome
+* Firefox
+* Safari
+* IE8+

+Two javascript files are loaded to support IE8, respond.js and html5.js.
+Respond.js does not parse CDN loaded files, so bootstrap.min.css is loaded locally.

 ##CloudFlare